Piumhi: Communication

 The city has a weekly newspaper, Jornal Alto São Francisco.
 The main mobile phone operators available in the city are Vivo, TIM, Claro, Oi, and Algar, all operating on 2G, 3G, and 4G frequencies.
 Vivo was the first operator to launch 5G services.
 There are also broadband internet providers offering both radio and fibre optic technology, covering the entire city.
 Currently, three radio stations operate in Piumhi: Rádio Piumhi (104.3 FM), Rádio Boa FM (87.9 FM), and Rádio Onda Oeste (100.3 FM).

 Airport

-"Dr. Vitrasiano Leonel Municipal Airport", identified by the ICAO code "SNUH," features a 34,440 m^{2} asphalted runway (1,148 meters in length and 30 meters in width), night lighting, operational facilities, and a passenger terminal.
+"Dr. Vitrasiano Leonel Municipal Airport", identified by the ICAO code "SNUH," features a 34,440 m^{2} asphalted runway (1,148 metres in length and 30 metres in width), night lighting, operational facilities, and a passenger terminal.

 Security

 Piumhi is home to the 3rd Platoon of the Fire Department of Minas Gerais, located along the MG-050 Highway and subordinated to the 2nd Company of the 10th Fire Department Battalion (Divinópolis).
 Additionally, the city houses the 110th Military Police Company, which operates under the 12th Military Police Battalion headquartered in Passos.